MikeC-xx/K2WSBundle/USAGE.md

 # Usage
+You can use K2WSBundle to retrieve, post and put data to K2 Web Service.

 ## Retrieve data
 You can retrive data using k2_ws.data service in your controllers.
 Data is serialized into K2WSBundle\Entity\DataObject class.